ljunggren/boozang-docs/README.md

  <input type="text" class="forminput">
 </form>

-In Boozang, the element locator would be based on Strings `first_name` and `last_name`.
-This will allow us to automatically match the following `JSON`data
+In Boozang, the element locator would be based on the strings `first_name` and `last_name`.
+This will allow us to automatically match the following `JSON` data

 ```json
 {